 No running: Take a full break, guilt-free.

-Once your holiday is added, Runna will automatically shuffle your deload weeks, adjust your mileage, and make sure your plan still leads you toward your goals.
-You’ll even get a holiday summary showing any changes to your schedule, mileage, or race time.
+Once your holiday is added, Runna will automatically shuffle your deload weeks, adjust your mileage, and keep your plan on track toward your goal.
+You’ll also get a holiday summary showing any changes to your schedule, mileage, or estimated race time.

-Top tip: If you’re close to race day, you can even bring a deload week forward so you can enjoy your holiday with peace of mind.
+Top tip: If you’re close to your race day, you can even use the Training Calendar to manually align your deload week with your holiday and give you peace of mind.

-And don’t worry, when you get back, your plan will pick up right where it left off, with a little push notification to nudge you back into routine.
+When you get back, your plan will pick up right where it left off - with a little push notification to nudge you back into routine!

 At the moment, we don’t offer a way to freeze or pause memberships.
-But here’s the good news:
+However, all of your progress is saved in the app, so your plan will be right there waiting for you whenever you return!

 Key Takeaways

 Sick?
 Prioritize recovery.
-Use Plan Realignment to get your schedule back on track and don’t jump back in too fast.
+Use the Plan Realignment feature to get your schedule back on track and don’t jump back in too fast.

 Listen to your body: Distinguish between normal soreness and injury warning signs.